Yapese language: Orthography

-Written Yapese uses Latin script.
+Written Yapese uses the Latin script.
 In Yapese spelling as practiced until the 1970s, the glottal stop was not written with an explicit character.
 A word-final glottal stop was represented by doubling the final vowel letter.
 Glottalization of consonants was represented with an apostrophe.
 In the 1970s an orthography was created which uses double vowel letters to represent long vowels; and because of the ambiguity that would occur if the glottal stop was not written, the glottal stop was written with the letter q.
 This new orthography using the letter q is not in universal use, but many works and maps about Yap write place names using the new q-orthography.